Conceptual economy: New areas of opportunity

 Virtually every area of industry can benefit from developments of this kind both to improve the products themselves and to offer better marketing opportunities and after-sales services.
 As a result, these factors are seen as major contributors to increased productivity and economic growth.

 Criteria for economic success

-Drivers behind the conceptual economy, can be categorised into the following areas:
+In 2007, when the United States was seen as being on the verge of becoming a conceptual economy, prosperity was said to depend on "know[ing] what to do with knowledge, information and technology" and thus "judgment, intuition, creativity and insight".

 Scholarship

 Educational institutions need to place more emphasis on creativity and the arts rather than on traditional qualifications in the areas of engineering and management.
-In particular, more attention needs to be devoted to basic literacy, analytical and critical thinking, synthesis and quantitative skills:
+In particular, more attention needs to be devoted to basic literacy, analytical and critical thinking, synthesis and quantitative skills.

 Creativity and artistry

 Until now, information technology has had considerable impact on the economy.
 Increasingly, success will depend on how to make use of the knowledge and information that has emerged.
 Here qualities such as intuition, creativity and game-based approaches will become ever more important.